Mallorca's Cycling Secrets

 The brutal Sobremunt is usually missed out of itineraries, partly because it's a bit out of the way but also because it's painfully steep and the road surface is horrendous.
 BUT, it is the hardest climb on the island...
 So you have to try it.

-The full segment is 7.5km with an average of 7.5% and a max of 19%.
+The full segment is 7.5km with a max incline of 19% and an average of 7.5%.
 Add in plenty of gravel filled pot holes and you're in for some fun.
 If you've done Sa Calobra before, this is on average 2% steeper (climbing 580m over 7.2 km, compared to Sa Calobra's 680m over 12km).

 Strava has a lot of versions of this segment, and we tend to favour the 'Sobremunt GCN' (Strava Segment) because it's slightly shorter with an average of 10%.